Master of Arts in Contemporary Arts

 - determining the availability of travel funds and suitability of funding requests;

-- making recommendations to the Dean of Graduate Studies on formal requests by individual students for course waivers, course substitutions, or any deviation from the MA Degree Requirement (all such requests must be approved by both the Senior Supervisor and the Supervisory Committee);
+- making recommendations to the Office of Graduate and Postdoctoral Studies on formal requests by individual students for course waivers, course substitutions, or any deviation from the MA Degree Requirement (all such requests must be approved by both the Supervisor and the Supervisory Committee);

 - reviewing progress reports of individual students when such progress appears unsatisfactory, and